-An early start from Inverness to the coastal village of Ullapool where we board the ferry for a 2¾ hour journey across the Minch to the Isle of Lewis (my native island) and its main town of Stornoway.
-From there we spend the afternoon exploring the magnificent Neolithic Calanais Standing Stones, the 2000 year old Dun Carloway Broch and a traditional Hebridean blackhouse.
-We finish the day at the beautiful beach at Dalbeg before our return to Stornoway for our overnight stay.
+Departing early from Inverness, we travel to the coastal village of Ullapool to board the ferry for a 2¾ hour crossing of the Minch.
+Arriving in Stornoway on the Isle of Lewis (my home island), we spend the afternoon stepping back through millennia of Hebridean history.
+We explore the magnificent Neolithic Calanais Standing Stones, the formidable 2,000-year-old Dun Carloway Broch, and the traditional thatched blackhouses that once sheltered island families for generations.
+We conclude our first day at the secluded Atlantic beach of Dalbeg before returning to Stornoway for our overnight stay.

-Departing from Stornoway we head south to the Isle of Harris.
-The drive along the Atlantic coastline of Harris includes the stunning beaches at Seilebost and Nisabost.
-We visit Rodel to explore the medieval St Clement’s church, home to one of Scotland's most remarkable 16th century tombs.
-The late afternoon takes us back to Tarbert before we return north to Stornoway for our overnight stay.
+Heading south from Stornoway, we cross into the Isle of Harris.
+The drive along the Atlantic coastline reveals the breath-taking white sands and turquoise waters of Seilebost and Nisabost.
+At the southern tip of the island, we visit Rodel to explore the medieval St Clement’s Church – home to one of Scotland’s most remarkable 16th-century tomb carvings.
+After a late afternoon pause in the ferry port of Tarbert, we journey back through the rugged North Harris hills to Stornoway for our overnight stay.

 Depart Inverness (7:30am)